mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 Second: When myriad things are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth and no death.

-Third: Because the buddha way originally sprung forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
+Third: Because the [Buddha Way](glossary#buddha-way) originally sprung forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.

 And then last: Moreover, although this is so, flowers fall when we cling to them, and weeds only grow when we dislike them.